Parking Enforcement Information and Questions

 - Residential streets

-Enforcement of parking regulations may include citations, and on some occasions, impounding of illegally parked vehicles.
+Enforcement of parking regulations may include tagging vehicles as abandoned, citations, and on some occasions, impounding of illegally parked vehicles.

 The Renton Police Department's Traffic Unit receives numerous complaints each week regarding parking violations.
-Parking Enforcement Officers use "complaint based enforcement" to address parking violations within the City of Renton.
+Parking Enforcement Officers generally use "complaint based enforcement" to address parking violations within the City of Renton.
+The complaints are prioritized and addressed when officers are available.